Why Do I See God as Angry When I'm Struggling? Three Ways to Reframe Your Faith and Mental Health

 > So, Lord, it feels as if you’re far and maybe angry, but Your Scripture shows me that you’re not angry with me, because I am hidden in Jesus, and you’re here to help me find rest … so, I ask for your help and practical tools in this.”

-Experience (The brain changes when you match the new framing with experience): Find ways to practice this phrase in various situations throughout the day.
 Maybe you’re in a specific location (work, home, store), you’re having the feelings and thoughts, and then practice reframing the above (in your own expression) to reposition in this new place.
 You're building new associations, not stuck with old ones.
-This is why therapists will work with you in exposure-response therapy (because the new experience helps rewire the new interpretations).
+This is why therapists will work with you in exposure-response therapy (because the new experience helps unlearn the negative associations and rewires the new interpretations = new rewards, confidence).

-All this is practicing cognitive flexibility - brain training to expand your mind muscles into new, safe, and confident narratives about yourself.
 Remember, be patient — it’s not about trying to FEEL first, it’s about exploring a new thought, idea, concept beyond how you’re feeling.

 3. Consider putting it all into experience by being an explorer with others (this experience with others will help cement it).